Thomas-Selin/language-model/README.md

 1. Set venv's python version and create venv: `uv venv --python 3.11.9`.
 Then activate the venv with `source .venv/bin/activate`
 2. Install dependencies: `uv sync`
-3. Either run the `run_all.sh` file to both create, train, export and serve the model via a web app in which you can inference/call the model.
+3. Either run `./run_all.sh` file to both create, train, export and serve the model via a web app in which you can inference/call the model.
 Alternatively, you can run each step by itself by commenting out the others.

 ### Monitoring the training process